coderJT/SkyRescue-AI/README.md

 ### 🖥️ Immersive 3D Simulation

 - **Real-time Three.js visualization** with day/night cycle
-- **8 camera modes** — Follow any drone, world view, or swarm tracking camera
+- **Up to 8 camera modes** — Follow any drone, world view, or swarm tracking camera
 - **Live minimap** with drone paths, targets, and scan coverage
 - **Chain-of-Thought panel** — Watch each drone's reasoning in real-time
 - **MCP Protocol Log** — Toggle to see raw MCP tool calls and responses